Hidden Lake Lookout hike is by far my most favorite hike I have ever hiked in Washington in 2018.

 And we got to witness this incredible sunset on our way back!
 This entire valley was lit up in orange, yellow, and red.
 The colors of the wildflowers.
 The colors of sky.
 Everything was just so magical!

 Read current trail conditions and updates, here.

-I hope that this post, again, has inspired you to explore more of the great outdoors.
-I loved the different layers of this hike with dense forest, bursting meadows hidden in the slopes, and a challenging scramble to reach the final destination.
+I hope that these photos, again, have inspired you to explore more of the great outdoors.
+I loved the different layers of this hike with dense forest, bursting meadows hidden in the slopes, and a challenging scramble to reach the final destination which was not the Hidden Lake but the Lookout itself.
+I fell on my butt once, but it was all worth it.
 Breathtaking is not even enough to describe this hike.
 I highly recommend!

 Photos by Toan Chu Photography